VasylVaskivskyi/pmc_related_articles/README.md

 7. Import everything into Neo4j using **neo4j-admin import** command

 **How to run everything:**
-1. Specify paths in process_and_import.py, and run script.
+1. Specify paths in PATHS.txt and run main.py script.
 It takes up to 30 minutes to finish everything.
 2. Write in following settings in Neo4j config file (NEO4J_home_folder/conf/neo4j.conf):
 ```
-dbms.active_database=imp.db
+dbms.active_database=imp.db (put name of your database  here)
 dbms.security.auth_enabled=false (if you don't want to set up a password)
 ```
-3. Open source code of query.html and specify your login, password, and path to server;
+3. Open code of index.js and specify your login, password, and path to server; or leave them as they are (neo4j, 1234 localhost:7474)
+4. Run index.html

 **Warning:**\